xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

    - This installs Jekyll on your system
    - run `jekyll -v` to make sure it is properly installed

 - Now we are going to create our blog!
 Navigate to the folder location on your system for where you want your website to be stored.
-In this command, put the name that you want for the blog you're creating; for example `felicia_blog`.
+In this command, put the name that you want for the blog you're creating.
+For example: `felicia_blog`.
    - Type: `jekyll new <your blog name>`
+   - Example: `jekyll new felicia_blog`

-- Move into your blog directory: `cd <your blog name>`
+- Move into your blog directory.
+   - Type: `cd <your blog name>`
+   - Example: `cd felicia_blog`

-- Now we're going to start our website on our localhost: `localhost:4000`.
-The first time you need to run this command, but after this first time you only need to type `jekyll serve`.
+- Now we're going to start our website on our localhost by navigating to: `localhost:4000`.
+To actually start up the website for the first time, you need to type `bundle exec jekyll serve`.
+Once it's running, you'll see in the terminal `Server address: http://127.0.0.1:4000/` or something similar.
+Hit `ctrl` + click and it should take you to the basic jekyll website at that location.
+After that, you only need to type `jekyll serve` to start up the website.
-  - Type `bundle exec jekyll serve`

 ## What's Included in the Basic Jekyll Blog